Freight Shipping from Orlando to Los Angeles

 How much does it cost to ship freight from Orlando to Los Angeles?

-Full truckload (FTL) rates from Orlando, FL to Los Angeles, CA currently range from $6,145-$7,574 for a standard dry van load over the 2,858-mile route.
+Full truckload (FTL) rates from Orlando, FL to Los Angeles, CA currently range $6,145-$7,574 (roughly $2.15-$2.67 per mile over 2,858 miles).
 LTL shipments typically cost $1,772-$2,829 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to Los Angeles?